 Formal review of trainees occurs semi-annually with the Program Director and Co-Director.
 However, informal review of the trainees also occurs on an ongoing basis through daily interactions with the faculty.
 Anonymous evaluations of the training program and individual faculty by the fellows are provided to critique and provide feedback for quality assurance and improvement.
 Separate annual evaluations are provided to the Educational Office.
 Fellows are required to report duty hours to the GME office using an online mechanism coordinated by the GME office.

 Trainees are given the opportunity to voice concerns during formal meetings with the Program Director and Co-Director., or informally on an ongoing basis.
 Trainee signatures on the evaluation are optional so to preserve anonymity.

 Applicants must provide a personal statement, biographical sketch, certified copy of doctoral diploma, certified transcript of medical school grades, and three letters of recommendation (usually including one from the director of residency training program).
-Graduates of foreign medical schools must also supply a certified copy of a valid ECFMG certificate, proof of foreign licensure, a certified undergraduate college grade transcript, a certified medical school Dean’s letter and a completed IAP 66 form.
+Graduates of foreign medical schools must also supply a certified copy of a valid ECFMG certificate, proof of foreign licensure, and a certified undergraduate college grade transcript.
 Other documents may be required in keeping with the recommendation of the Trainee Support Services.
 Application materials are then reviewed among the principal Fellowship Training Personnel.

 After review of the provisionally acceptable application, a decision to interview the applicant is made, and a 1-2 day interview itinerary is arranged, which includes appointments with the Program Training Director, Department Chairman, principal fellowship training faculty personnel and selected other clinical and research faculty from the Department of Melanoma Medical Oncology.
 A tour of the relevant facilities is also provided.
 Evaluations are obtained from each interviewing representative.